 A life without laughter is a life poorly lived.
 But laughter and the humor that incites it are not unambiguously good.
-My presentation will provide an overview of some recent theories of humor and comedy, with particular attention to the their social and moral implications: Are there any moral obligations relating to laughing?
+This presentation will provide an overview of some recent theories of humor and comedy, with particular attention to their social and moral implications: Are there any moral obligations relating to laughing?
 Should there be?

 For the purposes of discussion, please bring your favorite joke!

 Josh Daniel is a University of Chicago Divinity School graduate with a PhD in Theology.
 He has since taken his knowledge to various Chicago-area colleges and universities to teach religious studies and philosophy courses.
 The focus of his scholarly work is on moral formation, deformation and transformation.

 Sponsor: Burke, Warren, MacKay & Serritella, a full-service law firm in Chicago representing clients nationwide.